EuroTrip: Production

+Writers David Mandel, Alec Berg, and Jeff Schaffer all directed, but the Directors Guild of America forbade them from sharing the credit.
+Schaffer earned the honor of receiving sole credit when a production assistant picked his name out of a hat.

-Writers Mandel, Berg, and Schaffer all directed, but only Schaffer could achieve director credit.
-All scenes were filmed in Prague, Czech Republic, especially in the streets close to the Rudolfinum.
+All scenes were filmed in Prague, Czech Republic.
 The opening scenes set in Ohio were filmed at the International School of Prague.
-The scene where the main characters are boarding at the Paris railway station was filmed in Prague's main railway station (Hlavní nádraží).
-The scene inside Vatican City was actually filmed in Prague's National Museum.
-The scenes with a German lorry driver were taken at the then-unfinished D5 motorway near Pilsen.
-Damon was filming The Brothers Grimm in Prague and agreed to play the punk singer; as he wore a wig for Grimm, Damon could shave his head for EuroTrip.
+The scene where the main characters are boarding at the Paris railway station was filmed in Prague's main railway station (Praha hlavní nádraží).
+The scene inside Vatican City was actually filmed in National Museum in Prague.
+The scenes with a German lorry driver were taken at the then-unfinished D5 motorway near Plzeň.
+Matt Damon was filming The Brothers Grimm in Prague and agreed to play the punk singer; as he wore a wig for Grimm, Damon could shave his head for EuroTrip.
+Arthur Frommer was initially approached to cameo as himself in the film; due to scheduling difficulties the role would ultimately be played by Patrick Malahide.

+The character "Madame Vandersexxx" was portrayed by New Zealand-born actress Lucy Lawless, known for her work on the adventure series Xena: Warrior Princess.
+The EuroTrip producers recruited actors who happened to be in Prague, and Lawless—returning home to New Zealand—was approached for a one-day dominatrix cameo.
+For her role, Lawless used a fake European accent, although she can be heard speaking in her normal accent during the end credits blooper reel.
+The costume Lawless used for the film was later auctioned to charity in 2004.
+Lawless noted that the seductive image of Xena and her character in this film were far removed from her real life, saying in 2004 "I know I have this weird, raunchy image (laughs).
+This simply isn't true, but its fun to play those bad girls.
+They are in me somewhere.
+I'm so damn suburban that it isn’t even funny."